Beside Kyoto Attractions, you may want to check out other relevant articles:

 4. Fushimi Inari Taisha (伏見稲荷大社)

-Fushimi Inari Taisha is the head shrine of the god Inari.
-The shrine is famous for its almost never-ending Senbon Torii or Thousands of shrine gates.
-Each of the torii at Fushimi Inari Taisha has been donated by a Japanese business.
+Fushimi Inari Taisha is the head shrine dedicated to the god Inari and is renowned for its seemingly endless Senbon Torii, or thousands of vermilion gates.
+Each torii at Fushimi Inari Taisha has been donated by a Japanese business, a tradition that continues to this day.

-The shrine was dedicated to the gods of rice and sake by the Hata family in the 8th century.
-Foxes are believed to be Inari’s messengers, hence you can see many fox statues across the shrine grounds.
+The shrine was originally dedicated to the gods of rice and sake by the Hata family in the 8th century.
+Foxes are believed to be Inari’s messengers, which is why many fox statues can be found throughout the shrine grounds.

 How to Get to Fushimi Inari Taisha